Articles of Incorporation and Bylaws

 - Each Trustee has the right to inspect and copy the books and records when reasonably related to the performance of said Trustee’s duties to the Society.

-Section 4.30 Amendments.
-Excepting during the Transition Period, the Articles of Incorporation of the Society may be amended by the affirmative vote of eight (8) Trustees and approval by the Members in accordance with the Act.
-Likewise, excepting during the Transition Period, the Bylaws of the Society may be adopted, amended, or repealed by the affirmative vote of eight (8) Trustees.
+Section 4.29 Amendments.
+The Articles of Incorporation of the Society may be amended by the affirmative vote of eight (8) Trustees and approval by the Members in accordance with the Act.
+Likewise, the Bylaws of the Society may be adopted, amended, or repealed by the affirmative vote of eight (8) Trustees.
 A vote on an amendment to increase the quorum or voting requirement for the Board of Trustees must meet the same quorum requirement and be adopted by the same vote required to take action under the provision that is proposed to be adopted.
 The number of Trustees may be decreased, but to no fewer than three (3), by amendment to these Bylaws.
 Amendments to the Bylaws requiring Member approval under section 29-408.22 of the Act shall be, first, approved and adopted by the Board of Trustees in accordance with this Section (4.30) and, then, approved by the Members in accordance with the Act.

 Indemnification and Insurance